725Views & Citations

 MATERIALS AND METHODS

 We hypothesized that ALD in CDA patients is rare and most likely caused by subsequent auto-fusion of the CDA.
 We performed a retrospective review of 166 patients with prospectively collected standardized radiographs (AP, standing lateral and flexion/extension) of CDAs performed within our institution with a minimum five-year follow-up.
-Patients were included if they had pre-operative, early post-operative (<3 months from procedure) and late post-operative (>5 years from procedure) radiographs.
+Patients were included if they had pre-operative, early post-operative (5 years from procedure) radiographs.
 Patients were excluded if they had rigid ankylosing conditions or severe mal-alignment requiring deformity correction (chin-on-chest deformity and loss of horizontal gaze).
 Multi-level CDAs were included, as well as hybrid procedures (multi-level surgery with CDA and anterior cervical discectomy and fusion (ACDF)).
 Only sub axial articulations were included and therefore the C1/2 articulation was excluded.

 Sagittal alignment was based on the posterior vertebral line, on the early post-operative standing lateral x-ray, as described by Harrison et al. .
 The flexion and extension views were used to determine the range of movement (ROM) and mid-flexion point (defined as the mid-point between maximal flexion and maximal extension) based on the angle between the upper and lower components of each implant, with extension defined as posterior convergence and flexion defined as anterior convergence (Figure 1).